duyenle1312/yellow_taxi_trips/README.md

 # Data Engineering Task
 Extract data, remove outliers or false datapoints and load data to a remote db

-There are two versions of the code: Collab Notebook and Python file.
+There are two versions of the code: Collab Notebook (main.ipynb) and Python file (main.py).
 The notebook version is easier to use for exploring because it shows the results of data processing in each step.
 For production or automation purposes, the Python version is recommended.

 Here is [the link to the original Google Collab folder](https://drive.google.com/drive/folders/1qCwGvGMkrOUfn7AVHch0SKmyrFqcaTXM?usp=sharing) with all the data files that are generated.